Pennuel/charity-blockchain-app/README.md

 # charity-blockchain-app
-this app uses algorand to implement storing files
+this app uses algorand to store the money people donate.